 (g) to advise the Minister on any matter related to the functions of the Commissioner referred to in paragraphs (b) to (f).

-[Section 14A inserted by No. 20 of 2011 s.
+[Section 14A inserted: No. 20 of 2011 s.
 16.]

 14B.
-Powers
+Powers of Commissioner

 The Commissioner has all the powers the Commissioner needs to perform the functions of the Commissioner under this Act or any other Act including the power to raise fees or charges with respect to the provision of services or the performance of any work by, or on behalf of, the Commissioner.

-[Section 14B inserted by No. 20 of 2011 s.
+[Section 14B inserted: No. 20 of 2011 s.
 16.]

 14C.
-Delegation
+Delegation by Commissioner

 (1) The Commissioner may delegate any power or duty of the Commissioner under another provision of this Act or under any other Act to a person employed or engaged by the Corporation.